justindujardin/mathy/libraries/website/docs/rules/associative_property.md

-The `Associative Property` of numbers says that we can re-group two `addition` or `multiplication` terms such that one is evaluated before the other, without changing the value of the expression.
+The `Associative Property` of numbers says that we can re-group two `addition` or `multiplication` terms so that one is evaluated before the other, without changing the value of the expression.

 The formulation of this property is the same for addition and multiplication: